score-spec/docs/content/en/docs/tutorials/github.md

     runs-on: ubuntu-latest

     steps:
       - uses: score-spec/setup-score@v2

-    - name: Set up Score
-      uses: actions/setup-score@v2
         with:
           file: score-humanitec
           version: '0.6.0'

-    - name: Check version
-      run: score-humanitec --version
+      - run: score-humanitec --version
 ```

-This installs version `0.1.0` of `score-humanitec`, adds it to `$PATH`, and runs `score-humanitec --version` to verify it is set up correctly.
+This installs version `0.6.0` of `score-compose`, adds it to `$PATH`, and runs `score-compose --version` to verify it is set up correctly.

 The action caches the Score binary, so it won't need to download it each run.